John Lyons (American football coach)

 After being fired by Dartmouth he coached in NFL Europe for the Cologne Centurions.
 He held the position from 2005 to 2007 and concurrently coached at Kimball Union Academy; he also was the school's athletic director, starting in 2008, and stayed in both jobs through 2010.
-In January 2011, he joined the University of New Hampshire's football program as its defensive coordinator.
+In January 2011, he joined the University of New Hampshire's football program as its defensive coordinator and retired in 2021.